openstack/openstack-manuals/doc/common-rst/cli_manage_images.rst

 upload and manage images.
 The operator might restrict image upload and management to only cloud administrators or operators.

-You can upload images through the ``glance`` client or the Image Service API.
+You can upload images through the ``glance`` client or the Image service API.
 Besides, you can use the ``nova`` client for the image management.
 The latter provides mechanisms to list and delete images, set and delete image metadata, and create images of a running instance of snapshot and